salsita/nodejs-training/README.md

 And run either via

-- `npm run start:dev` or `npm start` (you need to have node, postgres and everything installed locally)
+- `npm run start:dev` or `npm start` (you need to have node, Postgres and everything installed locally)
 - (`docker-compose build` when dependencies change) and `docker-compose up` (you need only docker and there should be no "works on my machine" issue :tada:)
 - for running in production use app docker image directly or use [docker swarm](https://docs.docker.com/engine/swarm/)